Global Torelli theorem for irreducible symplectic orbifolds: Reminders and complements

 \subsection{Hodge decomposition of Kähler orbifolds}

 \begin{defi} Let $X$ be an orbifold.
-A form $\omega\in \mathcal{A}^2_X(X)$ is said \emph{Kähler} if for all local uniformizing system $(V,G,\pi)$ of an open set $U$, the form $\omega_{X|U}\in \mathcal{A}^2_X(U)=(\mathcal{A}^2_V)^G(V)$ is a Kähler form on $V$.
-An orbifold which admits a Kähler form is called a \emph{Kähler orbifold}. \end{defi} \begin{rmk} An orbifold is Kähler if and only if it is Kähler as a complex space (cf.\cite{Fujiki2}).
+A form $\omega\in \mathcal{A}^2_X(X,\R)$ is said \emph{Kähler} if for all local uniformizing system $(V,G,\pi)$ of an open set $U$, the form $\omega_{X|U}\in \mathcal{A}^2_X(U,\R)=(\mathcal{A}^2_V)^G(V,\R)$ is a Kähler form on $V$.
+An orbifold which admits a Kähler form is called a \emph{Kähler orbifold}. \end{defi} \begin{rmk} An orbifold is Kähler if and only if it is Kähler as a complex space (cf. \cite[Definition 1.2, 4.1 and Remark 4.2]{Fujiki2} for the definition of a Kähler complex space and \cite[pages 793-795]{Zaffran} for the proof of the equivalence).
 There is a third equivalent definition for a Kähler form on $X$.
-A Kähler form on $X$ is a Kähler form $\omega$ on $X^*$ such that for all local uniformizing system $(V,G,\pi)$ of an open set $U$, the form $\pi^*\omega_{|U^*}$ extends to a Kähler form on $V$. \end{rmk} In this section $X$ is a compact Kähler orbifold of dimension $n$.
-First, we recall from \cite[Section 2.5]{Peters} that a Kähler orbifold admits a \emph{pure Hodge structure}.
+A Kähler form on $X$ is a Kähler form $\omega$ on $X^*$ such that for all local uniformizing system $(V,G,\pi)$ of an open set $U$, the form $\pi^*\omega_{|U^*}$ extends to a Kähler form on $V$. \end{rmk} From now on $X$ is a compact Kähler orbifold of dimension $n$.
+First, we recall from \cite[Section 2.5]{Peters} (see also \cite[Theorem 1.12]{Steenbrink}) that a Kähler orbifold admits a \emph{pure Hodge structure}.
 Let $j:X^*\hookrightarrow X$ be the embedding.
-Let $\Omega_X^p$ be the sheaf of holomorphic p-forms as defined in Section \ref{dif}. \begin{lemme}[\cite{Peters}, Lemma 2.46] There is an isomorphism:
+Let $\Omega_X^p$ be the sheaf of holomorphic p-forms as defined in Section \ref{dif}.
+Peters and Steenbrink first show that: